 - Pierce potato with fork or knife at least 2 times, going to at least the center of the potato

-- Add to crock pot and cook on high for at least 3 hours
+- Add the potatoes to the crock pot and pour the water on the bottom of the crock pot.
+Cook on high for at least 3 hours

 - Insert knife into potato to test for desired doneness